Fondation Lucie et André Chagnon

 The full value of our philanthropic contribution

-Our organization seeks to use its financial capacity to benefit Québec society, contributing to the sustainable improvement of conditions that will help the youth of Québec to realize their full potential.
+Our organization seeks to use its financial capacity to benefit Québec society by helping to prevent poverty and all other forms of inequality to ensure that all children and youth living in the province have the opportunity to develop their full potential.
 We want to be prepared to meet the needs of today and tomorrow.

-• Making investments that allow it to maintain the value of its long-term assets (in constant dollars) for the purpose of preserving its granting and program capacity, recognizing that it may take generations to achieve the social change that we aspire to
+• Making investments that allow the Foundation to maintain the value of its long-term assets (in constant dollars) for the purpose of preserving its granting and program capacity, recognizing that it may take generations to achieve the social change that we aspire to.

 • Keeping its overhead costs to a minimum by adopting operating, administrative and governance practices that are rigorous, effective and efficient.